 We also look for you to remind us about a hook for your piece ("It is National Aardvark Month and I have a story on the three-toed sloth").
 If your piece is relevant, timely and well produced it has a shot at the home page.
 Email the editors.

-PRX is an open, non-exclusive distribution platform, but we also have an active editorial and distribution relationship with various producers and stations who use PRX.
+The PRX Exchange is an open, non-exclusive distribution platform, but we also have an active editorial and distribution relationship with various producers and stations who use the Exchange.
 We see this approach as a three-level pyramid:

-- A broad base of programs offered through PRX's open marketplace (PRX.org);
+- A broad base of programs offered through PRX's open marketplace (exchange.prx.org);

 - A middle tier of curated work that our editorial team hand picks and features on the site, via social media, and promotes to stations;

 - A small roster of signature programs that PRX helps actively develop and offer to public radio.

 On the first tier we are constantly working to improve the ways that producers can increase exposure to their work, including our search engine and our automated recommendations ("stations who bought X also bought Y").